 The Why of the New UI (Part 1)

-This is the first in a series of Monday entries I'm going to publish over the upcoming weeks in which I outline some of the reasons we decided to pursue a new user interface for Office 12.
+This is the first in a series of entries in which I outline some of the reasons we decided to pursue a new user interface for Office 2007.

 The Star was not a commercial success, and today many technology historians point out that Xerox did not do very much to protect the intellectual property they created.
 As a result, most people today think of Xerox as just a copier company despite the essential role PARC played in incubating the modern user interface.